 When housing hunting in NYC, you need to be on the watch for red flags that tell you a particular property isn’t a good buy.
 Much has been written about red flags to look for when viewing a home.
 But how many pay attention to neighborhood red flags?
 When you buy the home, you’re also purchasing the neighborhood.
 If you want your investment to be a good one, then you’ll want to be sure the area is an established or up-and-coming one that will see your investment grow over time.
 Years down the road, you may want to sell and use the proceeds to upgrade to a bigger home.

-Below are five neighborhood red flags to watch out.
+Below are five neighborhood red flags to watch out for.
 Before you agree to a sale, make sure you check the neighborhood for these red flags.

 Table of Contents

 Before you buy, you’ll want to take a look at the local market to see how many others are selling.
-You should be doing this anyway to assess what the current going rate is on comparable properties.
+It would help if you were doing this anyway to assess the current going rate on comparable properties.
 There’s nothing wrong with seeing a handful of properties on the market.
 But if you see a lot, then that should be a cause for concern.
 Suggesting illiquidity in the market and pricing pressure, which is a significant risk for buyers.
-The most important thing, though, is to find out why those “for sale” signs are up.
+However, the most important thing is to find out why those “for sale” signs are up.
 Maybe the neighborhood is gentrifying quickly, and many long-term residents are moving it.
 Maybe there’s a lot of older residents who are downsizing.
 Or it could be that theirs a more sinister explanation such as rising crime rates.
 Do your research into why people are selling before committing,

 A good school in the district is a prime selling point.
 As such, if one in your neighborhood is seeing less enrollment, then that can mean trouble when it comes time to sell.
-School enrollments can decrease fa number of reasons.
+School enrollments can decrease the number of reasons.
 Maybe poor management is driving parents towards private options.
-Even if you don’t have kids and have no plans to have any soon, you should still pay attention to the local schools.
-A popular school can be a huge selling point, whereas a failing one can put buyers off immediately.
+Even if you don’t have kids and have no plans too soon, you should still pay attention to the local schools.
+A popular school can be a huge selling point, whereas a failing one can immediately put buyers off.

 Even if the property looks excellent, you’ll want to take a look at how the rest of the neighborhood is doing.
-If you see a lot of empty storefronts, then that suggests the residents have a lot less disposable income than before.
+If you see many empty storefronts, that suggests the residents have a lot less disposable income than before.
 Fewer residents with disposable income suggest a neighborhood in decline, which will spell bad trouble when it comes time to sell.
 If homeowners can’t pay for dinner out, then they probably can’t pay for upkeep.
-Can spell foreclosure, which can mean the end of a neighborhood.
+It can spell foreclosure, which can mean the end of a neighborhood.

 Retail properties aren’t the only thing you want to be looking for.
 How is the rest of the neighborhood doing?
-Any area with a lot of run-down buildings and infrastructure should be an immediate red light.
-Nothing to do with how wealthy the neighborhood is.
-Even low-income neighborhoods will stay well maintained as a matter of pride.
-Residents and landlords who don’t maintain their properties lower property values for everyone.
+Any area with many run-down buildings and infrastructure should be an immediate red light—nothing to do with how wealthy the neighborhood is.
+Even low-income neighborhoods will stay well maintained as a matter of pride—residents, and landlords who don’t maintain their properties lower property values for everyone.